rizinorg/rz-ghidra/README.md

 git submodule update
 ```

-Then, the rizin plugin can be built and installed as follows:
+Then, the Rizin plugin can be built and installed as follows:

 ```
 mkdir build && cd build